-Malaysia straddles the busiest shipping lane in the entire world, the Strait of Malacca.
+Malaysia enjoys a strategic location alongside the Strait of Malacca – the world’s busiest shipping lane.
 This has allowed its economy to perform well based simply on where it’s located on the map.

 “Location, location, location” is true anywhere in the world.
-Malaysia property abides by that rule on a country-wide level.
+Malaysia’s property market abides by that rule on a country-wide level.

 Combine this with capital flight from the Middle East, notable oil reserves, business-friendly policies, and the strongest Islamic Banking industry in the world.
 Malaysia is no doubt one of Asia’s best places to invest.

 However, Malaysia remains overlooked for some reason.
 It’s never gotten the attention of neighboring Thailand and Singapore.
 But this is quickly changing and property investors should take note.

 Investors should also note that Malaysia is practically the only country in Asia which allows foreigners to own land.
 We’ll cover a few of these restrictions later, yet the laws are much easier than in most other countries.

 Therefore, Malaysia gives foreign property buyers more options compared with elsewhere in Asia.